Financial Aid Programs

 Pell Grant: Through this federal program, students may obtain Pell Grant for the 1500-hour Cosmetology course and the 1000 Cosmetology Instructor course.
 The grant may not exceed half the cost of the education budget of the student at the college and it need not be repaid.
 Pell Grants are considered "gift aid".
 Eligibility is sought by using the Free Application of Federal Student Aid (FAFSA).

-Stafford Student Loans: Through this program, a student may borrow up to $9500 to use towards the expenses of training at Hairmasters.
+Stafford Student Loans: Through this program, a student may borrow up to $9500 to use towards the expenses of training at Hairmasters Institute of Cosmetology.
 Money for a Guaranteed Student Loan is usually made available through a local bank, savings and loan or credit union.
 After graduation, there is a six-month grace period before the individual must begin payment on the principal and interest starting the first day of the seventh month after leaving school.
 Repayment is made to the lender at a minimum rate of $50.00 per month, plus interest.
 There will be simple interest calculated each month on the balance due.
 An origination fee, plus a guarantee fee will be deducted for processing the loan by the lender.

 Plus Loans: This loan is for parents of dependent students who may borrow up to the cost of the tuition for each eligible student in any academic year.
 Repayment starts sixty days after disbursement, however, the variable interest rate may accrue and payment may be deferred if the parent qualities.

 CARES Act: View our report here.

 - Report accurately parents, students and or spouses financial information.

 - Keep financial Aid Office informed of any change in financial situation, which would affect the amount of aid received.

 - This includes outside employment, inheritances, aid from other sources, etc.